 - Buy the right equipment

-Papers, pee pads, turf pads, and litter boxes are some of the equipment you need to start your indoor training.
-This will help you limit the damage of the first days of training and offer initial indications to your puppy.
-(For Pee Pad prices on Amazon Go Here)
+Papers, pee pads, turf pads, and litter boxes are some of the equipment you need to start indoor training.
+This will help you limit the damage in the first days of training and offer initial indications to your puppy.
+(For Pee Pad prices on Amazon, Go Here)

 Moreover, buy enough toys and rewards to turn the upcoming training into a game.
 This has been seen as one of the most effective ways to train your chihuahua.

 While chihuahuas are extremely intelligent, they are also susceptible and feel threatened quickly.
 If any of these negative emotions are affecting them, it will be harder for you to train them properly.

 Firstly consider force-free exercises and games that will help your dog understand what is right to do or not.
 This can take time, and it is best done when your pet is still a puppy.

 Remember that sighing or raising your voice can also negatively affect your chihuahua.
 Maintain a calm and patient attitude to make them feel more comfortable.

 Always try to give them privacy and time when they are relieving themselves.
 It might make them nervous if you are.
 This will cause them to hold their bladder until they are alone and then relieve themselves anywhere they can.

 - Don’t be hesitant to reach out for help